 Orion Sound has a small studio where they host music occasionally.
 As you would imagine, the sound is excellent.
 Lately they have been supplying chairs, and sometimes people bring food.
 It is pretty much BYOB.
 All shows are all ages.

-Ottobar; is now in the old Club Midnite at 2549 North Howard Street in Baltimore.
+Ottobar is now in the old Club Midnite at 2549 North Howard Street in Baltimore.
 It is much roomier than the old one, has a real stage, and it is easy to get to the bathrooms.
 Other than that, the same spirit is in effect, and there is still no food.
 Most shows are 18 and over.
 The doors open at 9 and the show starts at 10 unless other times apply.
 There are also shows upstairs on occasion, but it is a much smaller, much lower stage.
-Tickets are often available through Mission Tix and also from the upstairs bar.
-410-662-0069.
-Tickets from Etix.
+Tickets are available through Etix.
+Phone is 410-662-0069.

 The Patterson is a venue operated by the Creative Alliance.
 It has all sorts of exhibits and activities in addition to shows.
 The performance space is set up according to the needs of each performance and may have more or less seating, standing or dancing space.
 Capacity for performances ranges from 210 to 250.
 Beverages are available.
 Tickets can be bought at the box office, which is open Tuesday through Saturday from 11 to 7 or online from their website.
 The galleries are free so take a look while you are there.
 The Patterson is located at 3134 Eastern Avenue in Baltimore.
 Street parking is relatively easy to find.